J. Graham Ralston, ESQ/CPA

 Born and raised on the Olympic Peninsula with a legacy that goes back over 100+ years.

-Graham's great-great grandfather, John M. Ralston was the first judge of Clallam County.
-Another grandfather, "Mac" Thomson worked in the timber industry, including a manager of the KPly mill.
+Graham's great-great grandfather, John M. Ralston first arrived to the shores of Port Townsend two weeks after Washington became a state in 1889 and was the first judge of Clallam County.
+Another grandfather, "Mac" Thomson worked in the timber industry, including as manager of the PenPly mill and chair of the Olympic Logging Conference (1967-1968).

-He went on to graduate Port Angeles High School in 2003 while simultaneously earning an Associates Degree from Peninsula College.
+Graham went on to graduate Port Angeles High School in 2003 while simultaneously earning an Associates Degree from Peninsula College through the running start program.
 Graham was an entrepreneur and hard worker while growing up in town.
-He would sell firewood out of the back of his tuck in the Rite Aid parking lot, mow lawns, and work summer jobs that ranged from computer set-up for the school district, soccer coach for Skyhawks, and wildland firefighter for the Olympic National Park crew.
+He would sell firewood out of the back of his truck in the Rite Aid parking lot, mow lawns, and work summer jobs that ranged from computer set-up for the school district, soccer coach for Skyhawks, and wildland firefighter for the Olympic National Park crew.

 After high school Graham continued his school at the University of Washington where he was able to graduate in a year and half post high school and then completing his law degree at Seattle University.